 - 1. Candidates should not be entered for the exam before adequate learning and practice has taken place. - 2.
 Familiarity with the question types is essential.
 Making use of the sample papers on the City & Guilds website is strongly recommended. - 3.
-As the assessment contains both reading and writing sections and involves a substantial amount of reading of source documents and questions, practice and preparation should include time management techniques. - 4.
+As the assessment contains both reading and writing sections and involves a substantial amount of reading of source documents and questions, it is recommended that practice and preparation include time management techniques. - 4.
 Most questions explicitly tell the candidate how many responses are required.
 Where this is not the case, candidates should always take note of the number of marks available for the question.
-If a question asks the candidate to list layout features, for example, and there are five marks available, candidates should look for five layout features. - 5.
+If a question asks the candidate to identify biased phrases, for example, and there are five marks available, candidates should look for five biased phrases. - 5.
 It is important that candidates are taught to read all questions fully and understand what is being asked of them before attempting to answer.
 Marks can easily be lost due to not reading questions carefully. - 6.
 Many candidates would strongly benefit from checking and proof reading their finished responses. - 7.
-As part of the learning process, candidates should be exposed to all types of source documents, including websites, articles, formal letters and emails, leaflets, promotional material and advertising, amongst others.
+As part of the learning process, candidates should be exposed to all types of source documents, including websites, articles, business reports, formal letters and emails, leaflets, promotional material and advertising, amongst others.